Founder Professor of Bioengineering and of Physics

 B.S., Physics, Brown University

-Wooyoung is studying the genetics of human low-grade glioma.
+Wooyoung is developing machine learning algorithms and applying them to study the genetics of human low-grade glioma.

 B.A., Physics, East China Normal University